 Outdoor cats, especially males, spray urine to lay claim to their territory and warn other males to stay away.
 In some cases, indoor cats also spray.
 Most of the time, this happens when something is stressing the cat, such as a new cat in the house.
 Spraying is the first cat communicating ownership of their territory to the intruder.

-Apparently, cats feel that humans must be spoken to in “baby talk” if we are going to understand them!
+Cats feel that humans must be spoken to in “baby talk” if we are going to understand them!

-Why You Should Care What Your Cats Say To Each Other
+Why You Should Care What Your Cats Say to Each Other

-Featured Image Credit: Kolomiyets Viktoriya, Shutterstock
+Featured Image Credit: Astrid Gast, Shutterstock